 - Fair cop.
 Mushroom Soup is not a looker.
 It's grey.
 Even with a swirl of cream and a sprinkle of parsley, it's challenging for sure.

 - Fair cop.
 I haven't made Mushroom Soup for ages.
 Note to self.

 - Fair cop.
-This Chicken and Puy Lentil Soup is also not a looker, but just like its mushroomy cousin, it’s truly delicious.
+This Chicken and Puy Lentil Soup is also not the prettiest, but just like its mushroomy cousin, it's truly delicious.

 It's officially winter here in Dubai.
 The evening temperatures have dropped below 30°C, there's no longer the need to have 3 showers a day and yesterday #2 teenage son optimistically got out his woolly bobble cap to wear to go to morning swim training.
 He did put his nose out of the front door and swiftly put it back in the drawer though - it's 'cooler' for sure but we've not reached 'cold' yet.

-So here’s a quick run down of why I think you’ll be cosying up with this soup too –
+So here's a quick rundown of why I think you'll be cosying up with this Chicken and Puy Lentil Soup

-- It’s super easy to make + you could make it even easier by using the shredded chicken from a ready cooked deli chicken instead.
+- It's super easy to make + you could make it even easier by using the shredded chicken from a ready cooked rotisserie chicken instead.

 - It's healthy - veggies, chicken and lentils ... you can't go wrong with that.

 - It will keep you feeling full for ages - that'll be the lentils.

 - It freezes like a dream and reheats beautifully.